 Hunder feigned interest in the watches for a split second before shaking his head and turning to leave.
 The kid in the paper pirate hat was sniggering and the bob turned its attention towards him.

 Hunder headed back to the hot plate.
 There was a time he’d have bought one of those watches out of sympathy.

 Until six weeks ago.

-His right hand moved up to his chest pocket and for the hundredth time that morning he was re-assured to feel the square of thick card was still secure there.
+His right hand moved up to his chest pocket.
+For the hundredth time that morning he was re-assured to feel the square of thick card was still there.
 He glanced over his shoulder to ensure no one was watching.
 Satisfied he was being as ignored as ever he risked a glance into his pocket.

 The print said reassuringly “One Way.”

 Hunder passed the two years of military service diligently observing the daily drills.
 Constantly seeking to better himself at every opportunity.
-While the rest of the squad lazed around and the sergeant escalated his drinking to the point where you could quite possibly wake up with a hangover and a half-eaten kebab plastered to your face the following morning by simply spending five minutes in close proximity to him.
-Hunder would quietly maintain the small barracks, perform equipment checks and, whenever possible, sit alone quietly reading anything he could get his hands on.
+While the rest of the squad lazed around.
+And the sergeant escalated his drinking to the point where you could wake up with a hangover and a half-eaten kebab plastered to your face by spending five minutes near to him.
+Hunder would quietly maintain the small barracks.
+Perform equipment checks and, whenever possible, sit alone reading anything he could get his hands on.

-Had it not been for Hunder’s daily diligence whereby the inspectorate had left pleased that the sergeant was, against all odds, maintaining strict discipline extremely unusual for such a remote frontier posting.
+Had it not been for Hunder’s daily diligence.
+Whereby the inspectorate had left pleased that the sergeant was, against all odds, maintaining strict discipline unusual for such a remote frontier posting.